Co-owner of pornography website added to FBI’s 10 Most Wanted list

 A warrant had been issued for Pratt, a New Zealand native, in 2019.

 The FBI is encouraging victims to come forward.
-Anyone with information as to Pratt’s whereabouts are urged to contact the FBI at 1-800-CALL-FBI or reach out to the nearest American Embassy or Consulate.
+Anyone with information as to Pratt’s whereabouts is urged to contact the FBI at 1-800-CALL-FBI or reach out to the nearest American Embassy or Consulate.

 The FBI is also offering a reward of up to $100,000 for any information leading to Pratt’s arrest.